 Key Skills qualification: The University warmly welcomes applications from students studying the Key Skills qualification.
 However, as the opportunities to take these modules are not open to all applicants, currently this is not an essential requirement of the University.

-37 points and 666 in Higher Level subjects plus no less than 6 for Standard Level Maths and 5 for Standard Level English / English Language & Literature (Maths Studies and English Literature are not accepted).
+International Baccalaureate: 35 points overall with 6,6,6 in Higher Level subjects plus no less than 6 for Standard Level Maths and 5 for Standard Level English / English Language & Literature.
+Maths Studies and English Literature are not accepted.

 Alternative entry requirements